Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ## Introduction
 This Repository does only contains the readme.
 The source code can be found in a private Repositry and is meant only for internal use.
 Link to Repositry: [Nedap Ons Users](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-NedapONS-Users)

 Nedap Ons provides an REST API to programmatically interact with its services and data.
+The connector manages Nedap account and Provisioning roles.
+The roles can be assigned as entitlement and the scope of the teams and locations are calculated based on property in the HelloID contracts.
+To map the property to actual Nedap Teams or Locations an additional mapping is required.

 ## Getting Started